Destination: California: Los Angeles

 Shutters on the Beach and Casa del Mar, managed by the same family, are located side by side along a choice stretch of Santa Monica State Beach.
 The historic Santa Monica Pier, with an arcade and a 1916 carousel by master amusement-ride builder Charles I.D.
 Looff, is a wonderful stop for children and only a short walk away.
 Guests have signing privileges at both hotels and can use both pools.
 But Shutters and Casa del Mar look and feel vastly different.

 The more opulent, Renaissance Revival–style Casa del Mar was built in 1926 as a grand beach club and hotel but was converted into a military hotel during World War II, then put to various uses until it reopened as a hotel, in 1999.
-The 129 rooms, on eight floors, will be freshened up starting in July.
 The large lobby maintains its ’20s look, featuring leather club chairs and an inviting bar, and the small pool on the fifth-floor terrace offers a panoramic ocean view.
-Catch, a seafood restaurant and sushi bar, opened this spring.
+Catch, the hotel restaurant and NYC transport, offers fresh seafood and a sushi bar.
 The small, attractive spa, with sea-grass walls and chintz-covered chairs, offers treatments that use products by Dr. Howard Murad, who runs the Murad Medical Spa, in nearby El Segundo.
-Rooms from $485.

 Bottom line: For those who want a Santa Monica base at a lower price than Shutters on the Beach this would be our top choice.